-Jeffrey Raven is a specialist in sustainable and resilient urban design whose research is applied through his professional practice and disseminated throughout the profession, government, and allied disciplines.
+Jeffrey Raven is a specialist in sustainable and resilient urban design whose research is applied in professional practice and disseminated throughout the profession, government and allied disciplines.
+As Director of the NYIT Graduate Program in Urban and Regional Design from 2012-2020, he shaped the program to engage the fluid, interdisciplinary and global urban design profession that is practiced in the 21st century.

-Raven is a practicing architect-urbanist and owner of RAVEN A+U, a professional practice with a focus on U.S. and international projects and knowledge transfer; he has carried out projects in the Arabian Gulf, India, Southeast Asia, Europe, and the United States, including low-carbon communities, green buildings, and smart growth.
-Raven contributes to the development of U.S. and international guidelines and metrics of sustainability and resilience, including STAR Communities, the Global EcoDistrict Protocol, McKinsey's Green Districts, and the Urban Land Institute Technical Assistance Panel.
-His work expands on the traditional influence of architect-urbanists by bridging climate science, policy, and design practice.
+His professional practice focuses on US-international urban design projects and knowledge transfer.
+Projects in the Arabian Gulf, India, Southeast Asia, Eastern Europe, Africa and the United States include low-carbon communities, climate resilience, green buildings, and smart growth.
+Jeffrey contributes to the development of US and international sustainable-resilient guidelines-metrics, including STAR Communities, the Global EcoDistrict Protocol, McKinsey’s Green Districts and Urban Land Institute Technical Assistance Panel.
+His work expands on the traditional influence and capabilities of architect-urbanists by bridging climate science, policy and design practice.

-Raven has delivered lectures and workshops at Cambridge University (England), the World Bank (Washington), the Humboldt Foundation (Germany), the Pavillon de l'Arsenal (Paris), the Pierre and Marie Curie University (Paris), Columbia University, Cornell University, Tongji University (Shanghai), Beijing University of Civil Engineering & Architecture, Peking University, Xiamen University (China), Mumbai First (India), the Asian Development Bank (Manila), the United Nations (UNEP, Habitat, UNDP), the Regional Assembly (NYC), and The New York Times Knowledge Network.
-His publications include coordinating lead author of Climate Change and Cities (Cambridge University Press 2018); Climate Resilient Urban Design, Resilient Cities (Springer 2011); and Shaping Resilient Cities in China, India and the United States (P. Lang 2014).
+His lectures and workshops include MIT-Massachusetts Institute of Technology, Cambridge University (England), The World Bank (Washington), the Humboldt Foundation (Germany), Le Monde CITIES (Paris), École Polytechnique (Paris), Pavillon de l’Arsenal (Paris), Université Gustave Eiffel (Paris), Université Pierre et Marie Curie (Paris), Columbia University, Cornell University, Tongji University (Shanghai), Beijing University of Civil Engineering & Architecture, Peking University, Xiamen University (China), Chinese University of Hong Kong, Mumbai First (India), Asian Development Bank (Manila), Climate Change Summit 2017 (Morocco), Urban Design Climate Workshop for Durban (South Africa), Intergovernmental Panel on Climate Change (IPCC), United Nations (UNEP, Habitat, UNDP), the Regional Assembly (NYC), the Center for Architecture (NYC) and The New York Times Knowledge Network.

-• City-As-Lab INFEWS/T3 RCN: $747,000; co-PI for 5 years.
+• National Science Foundation - City-as-Lab INFEWS/T3 RCN: $747K; Co-PI for 5 Years.
 A Research Coordination Network for the Study of the Food, Energy, and Water Nexus for Sustainable and Resilient Urban Development.
-Lead researcher to working group on visioning, engaging stakeholders, advising graduate students on field tests, and validating the proposed model and framework.
-2019.
+Lead researcher to working group on visioning, engaging stakeholder, engaging NYIT graduate students on field testing and validating the proposed model and framework.
+National Science Foundation (2019-present).

-• National Workshop on Architectural Faculty in Environmental Sustainability Research (WAFES): $50,000; co-PI, WAFES investigator/session leader.
-The intent is to engage architectural researchers who are pursuing environmental sustainability research related to the built environment and to build architecture faculty capacity to successfully pursue NSF proposals.
-As session leader/investigator, Raven invited two urban design faculty experts from NYIT School of Architecture and Design to build their research capacity.
-2019.
+• National Science Foundation - National Workshop on Architectural Faculty in Environmental Sustainability Research (WAFES): $50K; Co-PI, WAFES investigator/session leader.
+The intent is to engage Architectural researchers who are pursuing, environmental sustainability research related to the built environment; to build architecture faculty capacity to successfully pursue NSF proposals.
+As session leader/investigator, Prof. Raven invited two urban design faculty experts from New York Tech's School of Architecture and Design to build research capacity.
+National Science Foundation (2019-2020).

 Publications